larzconwell/swish/docs/specification.md

 If a left operand is an identifier and it hasn't been declared, a variable with the corresponding value is declared.
 This variable may only be declared if it's a simple assignment with no optional binary operators.

-Left operands may not have the "..." delimiter after the operand to destructure its value.

 If assigning to an array index, you are able to assign a value to an index that's out-of-bounds.
 The value at the new index is set, and any index before it that are not set are given `nil` as a